 Don’t know your legal rights as a woman?
 Don’t worry.
 There is now a website to educate you on the matter, writes Neha Pant

 Women in India are seldom aware of their legal rights and as a result, they often end up putting themselves through a lot of situations out of the fear of being victimised or harassed.
 Keeping this in mind, Tasmania-based Women’s Legal services in collaboration with TRS Law Offices (India) has launched a website for Indian women to educate them on the matters of law.
-The website, www.girlsgottaknow.in was launched two months ago and the best thing about it is that, not only is it easy to navigate, the laws are presented in a comprehensive, yet simple language that makes them easy to grasp.
+The website, www.girlsgottaknow.in was launched in December 2016 and the best thing about it is that, not only is it easy to navigate, the laws are presented in a comprehensive, yet simple language that makes them easy to grasp.

 Susan Fahey, CEO of Women’s Legal Service Tasmania, said that not only was this a fantastic opportunity to see an innovative Tasmanian project adapted to the Indian market, but it was also an opportunity to play a small, supportive role in the huge work being undertaken in delivering information to the young women of India.